As I may have mentioned before, the benefits of financial independence lie in the journey as much as the destination.

 But there’s no doubt that anxiety can be a sign that you have not got your shit together, either financially or physically.

-If you don’t know what’s going on in your pension and you feel a sense of unease when thinking about the future…well, maybe that’s no co-incidence?
+If you don’t know what’s going on with your pension and you feel a sense of unease when thinking about the future…well, maybe that’s no co-incidence?

 For me, there is peace of mind in knowing that I played the hand I was dealt as well as I could.
 Yes the stockmarket is volatile.
 Yes, life is random.
 But even if bad things happen, there is peace in knowing that you did the right thing.